almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 	<figcaption>(Click to enlarge!)</figcaption>
 </figure>

-## Pros
+### Pros
 - Managed infrastructure offers simplicity
 - Simple applications can be up and running fast

-## Cons
+### Cons
 - Limited control due to managed infrastructure, but [Heroku Shield](https://www.heroku.com/shield) is offered for high compliance applications
 - Complicated network routing with additional hops and points of failure between Heroku and Azure
 - Degraded performance due to additional Site-to-Site VPN hops, which introduce additional latency
 - Increased security risk because traffic flows over open internet, even though it is encrypted over a VPN tunnel
 - Team has not worked with Heroku
+- Potential for vendor lock-in

 # Recommendation

 The choice between Azure and Heroku application hosting for Ruby on Rails depends on project size, complexity, and priorities.
 Azure offers ASEs as a PaaS option for performance and high scale through isolation.
 This is ideal for larger, complex applications requiring flexibility and scalability.
 On the other hand, Heroku is great for simplicity and fast deployment.
 The additional complexity of requiring Azure to host data really handicaps Heroku as a choice, because a Site-to-Site VPN would degrade performance and increase security risk.
 However, for smaller, less complex applications, Heroku could offer faster application deployments for tasks such as prototyping and proof of concepts.
 Finally, a team's familiarity and built-out processes currently existing with Azure should not be discounted, because migrating those to Heroku could introduce additional cost and risk.
+In the end, if a team currently uses containers to deploy a Ruby on Rails application, I would stick to either Azure PaaS offering - Azure Application Service Environments or Azure Container Appps.
+The choice depends on preference, future direction and a more detailed price comparison.